 3. 70 Percent of Colorado’s Craft Beer is Made in Fort Collins

 Fort Collins Colorado Brewery tours are perfectly nestled in the foothills of the Rocky Mountains, with fresh snowmelt running off into the Cache la Poudre River, making it an ideal place for brewing some of the nation’s best beer.
 Fort Collins is the largest producer of craft beer (70%, in fact) in Colorado (ironic for a town that was “dry” until 1969).
-The city is home to more than 20 craft breweries, each with its distinctive style, including one of the world’s largest operations, Anheuser Busch, and a leader in eco-friendly and sustainable business practices, New Belgium Brewing.
-To taste award-winning lagers, pilsners and ales year-round, take part in brewery tours and a wild variety of taster trays.
+The city is home to more than 20 craft breweries, each with its distinctive style, including the legendary Odell Brewing Company, and a leader in eco-friendly and sustainable business practices, New Belgium Brewing.
+To taste award-winning lagers, pilsners and ales year-round, take part in brewery tours and a wild variety of tasting flights.
 We suggest even planning on spending a few days tasting them all!

 4. Colorado’s Only Nationally Designated Wild & Scenic River Runs Through the Heart of Fort Collins